myfunc/my-voice-dict/README.md

 ## VoiceDict

-### All the code was written only by `gpt-5 - Cursor` in 1 chat for 20 minutes.
+### This simple utility was generated in 1 chat with small modifications (gpt-5 Cursor)

-Simple app for voice typing using the OpenAI API.
+Simple app for typing text using your voice and the OpenAI API.
 Type in your favorite IDE (e.g., Cursor).

 ![UI](./docs/ui.png)